 Oklahoma lawmaker asks Muslims: 'Do you beat your wife?'

-There are 3 comments on the Darien News-Review story from 17 hrs ago, titled Oklahoma lawmaker asks Muslims: 'Do you beat your wife?'.
-In it, Darien News-Review reports that:
+There are 4 comments on the Norwalk Citizen News story from Yesterday, titled Oklahoma lawmaker asks Muslims: 'Do you beat your wife?'.
+In it, Norwalk Citizen News reports that:

 In this Friday, April 12, 2013 file photo, Oklahoma state Rep. John Bennett, R-Salisaw, speaks during a news conference in Oklahoma City.
 Bennett, who once likened Islam to a cancer, has handed out a form asking Muslims to answer questions that include, "Do you beat your wife?" less FILE - In this Friday, April 12, 2013 file photo, Oklahoma state Rep. John Bennett, R-Salisaw, speaks during a news conference in Oklahoma City.